 For extensive additional historical information, see the official State Park web site's History page or visit the park museum.

 Here's the image from the Mount Mitchell web cam from near the summit, as well as a link to Mount Mitchell current weather information.
 (Friends of Mount Mitchell State Park in association with North Carolina High Peaks Trail Association).

 Mount Mitchell Campground

-No backcountry camping is allowed outside the campground; however, there are excellent backcountry camping sites on adjoining National Forest lands and trails.
-Two of the most popular are Comissary Ridge and Deep Gap.
+No backcountry camping is allowed outside the campground within the state park.
+However, there are excellent backcountry camping sites on adjoining Pisgah National Forest lands and trails.
+Two of the most popular are at Comissary Ridge and Deep Gap.